saimakhan1/B12-A5-Emergency-Hotline/readme.md

 preventDefault() is used when we want to stop default action.
 For example , while working with HTML forms, preventDefault() prevents the form from automatically submitting. stopPropagation() stops the event from propagating (bubbling) up the DOM tree.

+In short, it can be said that event.stopPropagation() stops the event from bubbling or capturing further, while event.preventDefault() prevents the browser’s default action for that event.
 ___________________________________________________________________________________________________